Table of contents

 The Apple Watch is convenient.
 I can see my reminders immediately instead of seeing them on my phone later.

-In addition to timers and a stopwatch, there are other apps to help you through the day.
+In addition to timers and a stopwatch, other apps can help you throughout the day.

 How to Use a Timer to Stay Organized During Homeschool

-It helps me to set timers during homeschool.
+It helps me to set timers during homeschooling.
 I start a timer after I give each assignment.

 You can give your children a certain amount of time to do their work and provide them with a break in between.